 The traditional model of city planning assumes that people commute from their homes in the suburbs to workplaces in the city center, but this needs to change.
 Each city center should be a self-sufficient unit that not only facilitates work, but also leisure.
 Tokyu Corporation has pioneered this transition through 30 years of redeveloping Futako-Tamagawa, a city area where people both live and work.
-We first encountered BIOTOPE at the conference TAMAGAWA OPEN MEET-UP, organized by the Creative City Consortium (a research organization of which Tokyu Corporation holds the position of Chairman).
+We first encountered BIOTOPE at the conference TAMAGAWA OPEN MEET-UP, organized by the Creative City Consortium (a research organization where Tokyu Corporation is a board member).
 One of the many Futako-Tamagawa residents who lead a fulfilling lifestyle in this unique environment is Saso, who spoke about the value of living and working near the Tama River.

 Creating a vision that people can empathize with

 Traditional city planning usually conforms to a master plan devised by the city authorities, but in the future, this will not be enough.
 It will get harder and harder to attract people to an area without a targeted effort, and as the “inter-city competition” for people intensifies, the importance of raising the demand of an area will keep increasing.
 Since the number of potential areas for new development is decreasing, Tokyu Corporation came up with the idea of harnessing the existing resources of a region to redevelop them.
 We couldn’t use traditional methodologies for this, so we needed something new.
-The design thinking process aims at understanding the user and figuring out how to create what kind of value for potential fans, and I sensed that this could be very useful in creating a future development vision.
+The design thinking process aims to understand the user and figure out how to create create custom value for potential fans, and I sensed that this could be very useful in creating a future development vision.

 Share your thoughts, and work towards implementing them